-Today I want to talk about how to hang Hygge & West wallpaper – although you can apply these tips for hanging any non-pasted wallpaper.
-I didn’t originally plan to share this tutorial because Hygge & West has a great one (so I didn’t take many photos – I was covered in wallpaper paste anyway, lol).
-But after hanging the wallpaper I realized that I had discovered a few little tips and tricks along the way, so I decided to share after all.
-I’ve also got some fresh angles you didn’t see when I shared my Mom’s mid-century modern inspired dining room reveal.
+Today I want to talk about how to hang Hygge & West wallpaper – although you can apply these instructions for hanging any non-pasted wallpaper.
+My Mom and I discovered a few little tips and tricks along the way, so hopefully this will help you install Hygge & West wallpaper – or install any non-pasted wallpaper – with more confidence and ease, especially if you’re new to the magical world of DIY wallpaper installation.
+(I’ve also got some fresh angles you didn’t see when I shared my Mom’s mid-century modern inspired dining room reveal).

 (Disclosure: Hygge & West collaborated with me on the makeover of my Mom’s dining room, but this post isn’t sponsored).